-MSP Scholars receive tuition scholarships for up to a four-year period.
+MSP Scholars receive generous tuition scholarships for up to a four-year period.
 They pursue a B.S. degree in BRR, and participate in MANRRS (Minorities in Agriculture, Natural Resources and Related Sciences) or SACNAS (Society for Advancing Chicanos and Native Americans in Science).

 Click here for information about applying for College of Agricultural Sciences scholarships.